Books for Kidsby Award-winning Author & former NASA Flight Controller Marianne Dyson

 After I left NASA to raise my children, I volunteered with the nonprofit National Space Society.
 Buzz was Chairman of the Board when I was elected as a director in the early 1990s.
 I was impressed with his commitment to educating the public about space, and I've read all of his books.
 We especially share a desire to promote space to young people, and he kindly wrote the preface for my first children's book, Space Station Science.

 So when my editor at National Geographic asked if I'd be interested in doing a children's book with Buzz, I jumped at the opportunity to bring his vision of Mars to children around the world.
 Through Skype, phone calls, file sharing, and DropBox, I wrote and he reviewed the outline, the early drafts, and the final manuscript that became Welcome to Mars: Making a Home on the Red Planet.
-I expect that a new generation of children will be inspired to become the space-suited figures in a future poster of the first Mars settlement.
+I expect that a new generation of children will be inspired to become the space-suited figures in a future poster of the first Mars settlement, where they will celebrate the 100th anniversary of Buzz's Apollo Moon landing.

 The team at National Geographic Kids headed by Laurie Hembree has created a marvelous FREE Educator's Guide for Welcome to Mars!
 The Next Generation Science Standards (NGSS) are built on the Core Disciplinary Ideas (CDIs) of the Framework for K-12 Science Education.
 In this Educator’s Guide, activities introduce, review, or otherwise address one or more of the CDIs used as the basis for the NGSS performance expectations for each grade level.